-- Display Options decides what information is shown in the results window - Negative Keywords decides to show words in the target corpus that appear unusually infrequently in the target corpus compared with the target corpus. - Likelihood Measure + Threshold decides the statistic and cut-off point for inclusion of words in the keyword list.
+- Display Type decides which word-level information (type, POS, headword) will be displayed.
+See the entry for Word for an explanation of what the options represent. - Display Options decides what information is shown in the results window - Negative Keywords decides to show words in the target corpus that appear unusually infrequently in the target corpus compared with the target corpus. - Likelihood Measure + Threshold decides the statistic and cut-off point for inclusion of words in the keyword list.
 Words below this cut-off-point are deemed to appear frequently in the target corpus compared with the reference corpus by chance. - Effect Size Measure + Threshold decides the measure used determine the strength keyness and a cut-off point for inclusion of words that meet the minimum effect size.